Milestone Markers

 Selecting a Prototype

-What is the best material to make replica milestones out of?
+What is the best material for making replica milestones?
 We asked ourselves that same question and had several different prototypes made, each from a different material.
-Wood, steel and high density foam (pictured) were all produced.
+We tested wood, steel, and high density foam.

-Stainless steel was selected for the project due to its strength, durability and non-corrosive properties.
+Stainless steel (pictured) was selected for the project due to its strength, durability, and non-corrosive properties.

 Our Partners

-The Milestone Public Art Project is made possible through a Maryland State Arts Council grant, and The Garrett County Arts Council, but also through the support of our community partners.
-The Mountain Maryland Gateway to the West Heritage Area provided a mini-grant that supports The National Road Festival and many of its cooresponding events, activities and entertainment enjoyed throughout the annual celebration.
+The Milestone Public Art Project is made possible through Public Art Across Maryland, a Maryland State Arts Council grant, funding through the Garrett County Arts Council, and the support of our community partners, including Realtor Duane Stein, II.
+Further, the Mountain Maryland Gateway to the West Heritage Area provided a mini-grant that supports The National Road Festival and many of its corresponding events, activities and entertainment enjoyed throughout the annual celebration.

 A call for Artists